IMBETTER50982/ConnorOfficialMenu/README.md

-# ConnorOfficialMenu This menu is made by ConnorGT (ME).
+# ConnorOfficialMenu.
+This menu is made by ConnorGT (ME).
 This menu is my personal favorite menu.
 It has Speedboost/RightGripFly/Fly/SteamLongArms/ETC. (MOST OF THE MODS ARE UNDECTED) ConnorGT is not responsible for whoever gets banned, Connors menu made with love. <3